Etiology of acute gastritis

 Giant fold gastritis is a form of gastritis of unknown cause.
-Helicobacter pylori is again suspected to be a triggering factor.
+HP is again suspected to be a triggering factor.

 The name of this disease is telling: the mucosal folds become enlarged, the chief and parietal cells degenerate resulting in hypoplasia and little or no acid output; this leads to excessive mucus production.
 In most cases, giant fold gastritis remains without symptoms.
 Diarrhea and intestinal protein loss with anemia and edema are rare occurrences.
 It is usually discovered by accident during an endoscopic examination during which the folds remain stable, even with maximum air insufflation.
 The folds may be removed via gastric resection.